ericgrandt/TotalEconomyPaper/docs/jobs/index.md

 Each job reward must have a single action associated with it.
 They describe the action a user must take in order to gain the reward.
 Currently, the following actions are implemented:

 - `break`: action for breaking blocks

-## Modifying Existing Jobs

-A few jobs are created by default, but can be modified to your liking.